aherbert/gdsc-smlm/docs/imagej_plugins.rst

        * 0: Unknown - show the user preferences dialog
        * 1: Opt-in - tracking is active

-   * - gdsc.ga.anonymize
-     - No longer used.
-This was used in an old version of GDSC analytics to store the preference to anonymize the IP address.
-This is sent to Google to indicate the IP address should not be available for any analysis.

-       The default is to always use an anonymized IP address.

-The user can change their options at any time by running the ``SMLM Usage Tracker`` plugin.
+The user could change their options at any time by running the ``SMLM Usage Tracker`` plugin.

 .. index:: Google Analytics Details